Unboxed-Software/solana-course/content/mwa-deep-dive.md

 }
 ```

-For MWA, simply call the functions on the `wallet` context provided from the `transact` callback:
+For MWA, simply call the functions on the `wallet` context provided by the `transact` callback:

 ```tsx
 const APP_IDENTITY = {name: 'Solana Counter Incrementor'}